 905-954-4011 x 72304

-Before joining CTN as CEO in 2008, Louise spent 10 years working in the Ontario Public Service.
+Before joining CTN as CEO in 2008, Louise spent ten years working in the Ontario Public Service.
 As Director, Specialized Services and Supports Branch, Policy Development and Program Design Division, Ministry of Children and Youth Services, she was responsible for the development of policy and program design initiatives related to children with autism and/or special needs.
 Louise also worked in the Ministry of Health and Long-Term Care in the Mental Health and Rehabilitation Reform Branch, as the Manager, Program Policy Development Unit.
 Prior to working with the provincial government, Louise worked in the community sector in a number of progressive management positions, including as Executive Director of York Support Services Network, a CTN partner organization.

-In addition to her work experience, Louise has extensive volunteer experience, including her current role as Chair, Board of Directors, Ontario Association of Children’s Rehabilitation Services (OACRS) and as the Vice-President, Administration, Biathlon Ontario.
+In addition to her work experience, Louise has extensive volunteer experience, including her current role as Past Chair, Board of Directors, Ontario Association of Children’s Rehabilitation Services (OACRS) and previously as the Vice-President, Administration, Biathlon Ontario.

 Louise has an MSW (administration and policy stream) from the University of British Columbia.

 Michelle Biehler - O.T.
 Reg.
 (Ont.)
 Occupational Therapist